Five tips to overcome your fear of public speaking

-How many times have you been asked to stand up and deliver a presentation?
-How did it make you feel, daunted?
-Or are you one of the lucky few that thrive on the adrenaline?
+When you stand up and deliver a presentation, did you feel daunted, or are you one of the lucky few that thrive on the adrenaline?

 So, I thought I would share with you a few of my ‘takeaways’ from the course to help your presentations have more punch!
 Here we go: